Abandoned & Little-Known Airfields:

 the April 2001 USGS aerial photo shows that the outline of the 2 former runways of Turner Field were still recognizable,

-even though the northwestern part of the former airport had been gobbled up by a new housing development.
+even though the northwestern part of Turner Field had been gobbled up by a new housing development.

 It appeared as if all of the pavement of the former Runway 14/32 had been removed,